King Edward Medical University: Organization

 The graduation time period is five years.
-After graduation, a one-year internship (house job) is done in Mayo Hospital or any Government Hospital.
+After graduation, internship (house job) is done in Mayo Hospital or any Government Hospital.
 The interns are given rotations in departments based on merit.
 This merit is made from marks obtained in a final professional examination and all the other professional examinations, with deductions for any failures in the exams.
 Of all the specialities on offer, the Medicine and Surgery ones are the most competitive and allow only the best of each graduating class.
 After completion of the internship the full registration status to a Doctor is awarded by Pakistan Medical and Dental Council (PMDC).